Skip to content

 // mp3Output.Tags = tags;

-// Build your complete pipeline
+// Build the pipeline

 var pipeline = new MediaBlocksPipeline();

-// Add audio source (microphone, file, etc.)
+// Add an audio source (microphone, file, etc.)

-var audioSource = new AudioCaptureSourceBlock();
+var audioSource = new SystemAudioSourceBlock();

 pipeline.Connect(audioSource.Output, mp3Output.Input);